 |---|---|---|---|

-| FINRA Enforcement (2020) | Non-traditional ETFs | Over $584,000 customer losses | SunTrust ordered to reimburse investors |
+| FINRA Enforcement (2020) | Non-traditional ETFs | Customer losses / restitution allegations depend on the cited enforcement record | SunTrust ordered to reimburse investors |

 | T-Rex 2X Inverse Nvidia ETF | Leveraged single-stock ETF | 96% price decline | Significant investor losses being investigated |